SPATIAL-Lab/wiDButil/Protocol.md

 #### Description file (xlsx)

-The header file provides a description of the default fields included in the tables of data file.
+The header file provides a description of the default fields included in the data file.

 ### Error response:

-If there is an error, response will be as follows:
 {
   "status": {
     "Message" : STRING
   }
 }

 ### Input options